alyn-m/Java8/StreamAPI/README.md

  4. reduce()

 >[!warning]
->How to Identify Whether a Stream Operation is Terminal or Intermediate
+>How to Identify Whether a Stream Operation is Terminal or Intermediate <br>
->If the method returns a Stream → Intermediate Operation
+>If the method returns a Stream → Intermediate Operation <br>
 >If the method does NOT return a Stream → Terminal Operation